-So, we are a month into the new year and it’s safe to say that many of us have already ditched our New Year’s Resolutions.
+So, we are into the new year and it’s safe to say that many of us have already ditched our New Year’s Resolutions.
 And that’s ok.
 I recommend taking the first month of the year to just chill out, regroup, assess and THEN plan.
 As an Occupational Therapist, I help clients set attainable goals.
 But I can also be my own worst client.
-Therefore, I thought it would be helpful to share my suggestions for tackling the new year with goals and/or changes you would like to make in 2023.
+Therefore, I thought it would be helpful to share my suggestions for tackling the new year with goals and/or changes you would like to make in 2024.
 And yes, I do these myself, so I practice what I preach.

 - Get a calendar/planner that you can write in your day-to-day plans.
 It can be in a book form or big desk calendar, whatever.
 The point is to have something to write in so you can get some kinesthetic feedback.
 It’s also a more personal visual tool.
 It’s your handwriting you see, not digital font letters.
 And, just like a vision board, it can help as a manifesting tool.

 - Decrease social media scrolling.
 Yes, yes….I know.
 Easier said than done.
 I actually find scrolling to be inspirational.
 I find recipes, home management hacks, content ideas, etc. But setting a timer and being more intentional with your scrolling is much healthier.
 And take note as to what comes into your feeds.
 If it’s negative crap, that means you are probably clicking on things and commenting in toxic posts.
 I can proudly say that I’m at a point where all my social media is filled with positivity and good, healthy content.
 Don’t let that bad energy into your personal space.